 Lovers of weather sealed primes can cover 35mm and 50mm equivalence with just one set of 43mm filters.
 This doesn’t give you much of a focal length spread, but it could be a nice weather sealed dual camera set-up.

-As it happens, those 4 lenses could make a reasonably well rounded kit, but one could easily forgo the zoom for to create a variation of my Ultimate Prime Kit, and having one set of filters fit all 3 lenses.
+Five lenses are now plotted on the 62mm section of the chart, and choosing 3 or 4 of those lenses could make a reasonably well rounded kit.
+I would likely forgo the zoom for to create a variation of my Ultimate Prime Kit, and having one set of filters fit all 3 lenses.
 62mm is definitely where it’s at when it comes to primes and filters.
 The unfortunate thing is those who want to go a little wider are left with the choice of buying a second set of filters, or stepping up all 3 of those primes.

 72mm stepped up to 77mm